Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ChartObject "myReport1", "Chart1"

-Or call the function from On_Click() Event Procedure of a Command Button on a Form.
+Or call the function from the On_Click() Event Procedure of a Command Button on a Form.

-The Program will open the Report myReport1 in Design View, modifies the Graph Chart for the selected Type, Saves it, and then Re-opens it in Print Preview.
+The Program will open the Report myReport1 in Design View, modify the Graph Chart for the selected Type, save it, and then reopen it in Print Preview.
 You may minimize the VBA Window (Alt+F11) to view the Chart.
 Since the Report is saved after the changes, you may open it manually in the design view or Print Preview.

-When you run the Code for Bar Chart or Line Chart, the Gradient Scheme Color Codes are selected Randomly, which will give different shades of Gradient Colors every time.
+When you run the Code for Bar Chart or Line Chart, the Gradient Scheme Color Codes are selected randomly, which will apply different shades of Gradient Colors every time.

 NB: Any suggestions for improvement are welcome.